REACH PLC PRIVACY NOTICE

 Your right to access the information we hold about you

-With some exceptions designed to protect the rights of others, you have the right to a copy of the personal data that we hold about you, as well as information about what we do with it, who we share it with and how long we will hold it for.
+With some exceptions designed to protect the rights of others, you have the right to a copy of the personal information that we hold about you, as well as information about what we do with it, who we share it with and how long we will hold it for.
 We may make a reasonable charge for additional copies of that data beyond the first copy, based on our administrative costs.

 Your right to have inaccurate information about you rectified